Nipa palm vinegar: Modern production

 The production of nipa palm vinegar is usually associated with the town of Paombong in the province of Bulacan, where it is a prevalent local industry.
 However, it is also produced in other parts of the Philippines.
 The production of nipa palm vinegar is labor-intensive and it is predominantly only sold in local markets.
 Usually in roadside stands or by hawkers along with tubâ palm wines.
 Along with other traditional vinegars in the Philippines, which also have problems penetrating the national market, it is threatened by the increasing use of industrially-produced vinegars.
 Many nipa farmers are converting their nipa plantations into fish farms.
 It is listed in the Ark of Taste international catalogue of endangered heritage foods by the Slow Food movement.

 Culinary uses

 Vinegar is one of the most important ingredients in traditional Filipino cuisine.
 Like other types of vinegars, nipa palm vinegar is used primarily in dipping sauces (sawsawan).
 It may also be sold spiced with ginger, garlic, and chili peppers (which are boiled beforehand).
-It can also be used in salad dressings as well as an ingredient in various dishes like paksiw and atchara pickles.
+It can also be used in salad dressings as well as an ingredient in various dishes like paksíw and atsara (pickles).